Preetansh24/GiftIdeaGenerator_VibeCodingHackathon/README.md

-# GiftIdeaGenerator_VibeCodingHackathon
+# GiftGenius 🎁

-GiftGenius is a frontend-only web app that helps users find personalized gift ideas through an interactive and modern UI. .
+GiftGenius is a simple frontend-only web app to explore personalized gift ideas.
+Built using HTML, CSS, and AngularJS, this project was created as part of a hackathon submission.

+## Features

+- Search-based gift suggestion UI
+- Clean, interactive layout
+- Built with HTML, CSS, and AngularJS